dojo/dapi/README.md

     npm install --production

+You need to create directories in `public/api/{version}` and copy the exported details.json and tree.json files from dojo's js-doc-parse for each version you want to view.
+The `version` name of the directory must match the configuration you provide (see below).

 Configuration:
 --------------
-This configuration covers 2 uses, app server runtime and static generation.
+This configuration covers 2 uses (explained below), app server runtime and static generation.
 <pre>config.json</pre>

     {